Suspect dead, juvenile victim wounded after shooting at Elko airport

 ELKO, Nevada — One person is dead and another was wounded in a shooting Monday afternoon at the Elko Regional Airport in Nevada.

-The Elko Police Department initially reported that two people, including one juvenile victim and the adult shooting suspect, were killed.
+The Elko Police Department initially reported that two people — one juvenile victim and the adult shooting suspect — were killed.
 However, they later corrected their information, saying the child was taken to the hospital, but their condition was unknown.

 The relationship between the two has not yet been confirmed.